balfieri/flightplan/README.md

 It prints out information for all airports such as runways, comm frequencies, and navaids.

+It prints out the required short-field takeoff and landing distances.

 FUTURE FEATURES<br>
 ---------------

-It will compute required takeoff roll and verify that the takeoff runway supports it.
-Similar for landing.

 It will look up METARs, TAFs, winds aloft, PIREPs, SIGMETs, AIRMETs, etc. from aviationweather.gov.